Vectorial1024/Desynchronized/README.md

   - Colonists Left Unburied
   - Buried in Sarcophagus
 - Additional Thoughts related to kidnapping:
-  - Colonist Kidnapped (Stacks 5 times, with -2/-3/-4/-5/-6)
+  - Colonist Kidnapped
+  - My Friend Was Kidnapped
+  - My Rival Was Kidnapped
+  - My Son/Daughter Was Kidnapped
 ## Planned Features
 These features will be implemented, but may take a while as I figure out the priority order.
 - Additional Thoughts regarding kidnapping Colonists
-- Introduce a proper system to simulate information barricade and spread; this would allow actualization of the mod's objectives: __to bring information censorship into the Rim__. __A rudimentary system already exists within the source codes.__
+- Introduce a proper system to simulate information barricade and spread; this would allow actualization of the mod's objectives: __to bring information censorship into the Rim__. __The skeleton code is condensing itself into a usable system.__
 ## Conceptual Ideas
 I don't have much detail about these features in my mind but I think these features are possible and interesting.
 I will consider implementing these features in the long run.
 - Colonists should react to Pawn Deaths (Colonists) outside of their map differently